 NymphNo Name Damsel

-The No Name Damsel is a highly realistic nymph pattern that imitates the damselfly nymph.
-Its lifelike movement in the water makes it irresistible to trout, especially during the late spring and summer when damselflies are most active.
+Realistic nymph pattern imitates the damselfly nymph with lifelike movement in the water.
+Makes it appealing to trout, especially during late spring and summer when damselflies are most active.
+Minimalist damsel nymph tied with olive marabou or pine squirrel for excellent motion.
+Designed to fish near weed lines or drop-offs.

 Spring, Summer